hinthealth/member-events-exercise/README.md

+## Coding Challenge

+For this prompt we want to build a tool together that lets us analyze a file of JSON data.

+Imagine we're tasked to write a script that will be run a couple times a year by an engineer on your team.
+It should be readable/maintainable, but doesn't need to be extremely robust.
+We're more interested in just getting to the solution quickly then on making it scalable, extensible, 100% tested, etc.

+### Some Background
-In order to keep our Practices up to date on how are they are doing on term of membership and revenue, we record how a membership changes overtime as events.
+In order to keep our Practices up to date on how are they are doing on term of membership and revenue, we record how a membership changes over time as "events".

 The types of events are: